What Is Blendspace? Using Blendspace In The Classroom

-Ed note: Blendspace has become/is now konwn as ‘TES Teach’
+Ed note: Blendspace has become/is now known as ‘TES Teach’

 As I work on integrating more technology into my classroom, I’ve focused on what I thought was an area that could use some improvement, and found that there was a disconnect occurring.

 I realized I needed a better way to communicate and collaborate with my students and for them to access help when they needed it and the resources that would help them to be successful.
-So for me, I started with Celly (a messaging app) and once I felt comfortable, integrated Edmodo as our classroom LMS.
+So for me, I started with Celly (a messaging app) and once I felt comfortable, then found ways to use Edmodo as our classroom LMS.

 Once I felt like these were having a positive impact on my classroom, which came in the form of solving problems of lost papers, forgotten assignments, and missed learning opportunities due to class absences.
 I began searching for another way to make some improvements and found a tool called Blendspace.

 Change takes time, there is no doubt, but we must persist when we take on any new venture.
 Sometimes it can take longer than we like because we run into difficulties and roadblocks.
 In the search for answers to your initial questions, new questions arise, And that is the nature of the game. it becomes an ongoing cycle that helps in the promotion of goal setting and growth as teachers.